Foot & Ankle

 • Eversion Ankle Sprain: When the foot turns outward, causing damage to the ligaments on the inner side of the ankle.

-• Achilles Tendinitis/Tendinosis: Normally an overuse injury that affects the Achilles tendon, which connects the calf muscle to the heel bone (calcaneus).
+• Achilles Tendinitis/Tendinosis: Usually an overuse injury that affects the Achilles tendon, which connects the calf muscle to the heel bone (calcaneus).

-• Ankle Fracture: A broken bone in your ankle from trauma and can cause significant pain and limited range of motion if not addressed.
+• Ankle Fracture: A broken bone in your ankle from trauma that can cause significant pain and limited range of motion if not addressed.

 • Ligament Tears: Ligament tears can occur from sudden trauma, causing pain and limiting range of motion.

-• Muscle Strains: Muscle strains can result for any reason, but most commonly from overuse, fatigue, or trauma.
+• Muscle Strains: Muscle strains can result for many reasons, but most commonly from overuse, fatigue, or trauma.

-• Plantar Fasciitis: A condition that affects the plantar fascia, dense tissue that runs along the bottom of the foot, often resulting in shooting pain, inability to bear weight, and can limit overall mobility.
+• Plantar Fasciitis: A condition that affects the plantar fascia, dense tissue that runs along the bottom of the foot, often resulting in shooting pain, inability to bear weight, and limited overall mobility.

 • Osteophyte (Bone Spur): Growths, usually benign, that can develop on the bones of the foot and ankle.